bennyboy230602/Google-Data-Analytics-Case-Study/README.md

 To finish the Google Data Analytics course, I will be conducting an analysis of user data for the Chicago-based bike-sharing company Cyclistic.
 I will be following the course's advice on structuring a data-driven investigation - Ask, Prepare, Process, Analyse, Share and Act.

 ## Company Background
-Information about the company is quoted below sourced from the case study pdf:
+Information about the company is sourced below from the case study pdf:
 >### Characters and teams
 >* Cyclistic: A bike-share program that features more than 5,800 bicycles and 600 docking stations.
 Cyclistic sets itself apart by also offering reclining bikes, hand tricycles, and cargo bikes, making bike-share more inclusive to people with disabilities